• Home

 Truth requires a quantified method of verification.
 Truth is measured by value and value can be quantified.
 God is infinite because He is infinite in His total and absolute value to us.

-Dominionism is about rewarding merit, about giving value where value is do.
+Apriorism is about rewarding merit, about giving value where it is due.

-Dominion philosophy is utilitarian in that we subscribe to the idea that the most useful thing we can do is to create value for community.
-Community is created by the creation of value for the people of God.
+Apriorism as a philosophy is utilitarian in that we subscribe to the idea that the most useful thing we can do is to create value as an act of faith, to build the church.
+Community is created by the creation of value.
+Works add value to the assets of God to build up the people of God.
 This is tantamount to creating the church.

 Eliminating the state adds value to the planet and builds the church.